gsa-oes/office-of-evaluation-sciences/_projects/1715-preventing-malaria-during-pregnancy.md

 ## What was the program change?

-OES, USAID and the implementing partner, John Hopkins University (JHU), redesigned the referral process in two ways:
+OES, USAID and the implementing partner, John Hopkins University (JHU), redesigned the referral process in two ways:</br>
-Engagement with husbands: The checklist that Community Volunteers (CVs) use while doing household visits with pregnant women was modified to include a specific script for engaging male partners.
+Engagement with husbands: The checklist that Community Volunteers (CVs) use while doing household visits with pregnant women was modified to include a specific script for engaging male partners.</br>
-A redesigned record card: The form that CVs use to refer women to ANC was modified to make it easier to use for a low-literacy population, in the form of a pictorial record card.
+A redesigned record card: The form that CVs use to refer women to ANC was modified to make it easier to use for a low-literacy population, in the form of a pictorial record card.</br>

 ## How did the evaluation work?